-The Corporation currently holds a 37% equity shareholding in NLRC, reduced from an original 37.5% as a result of subsequent financings and share issuances.
-NLRC recently completed a feasibility study in respect of the development of a 300,000 barrel per day ("bpd") advanced oil refinery in southeastern Newfoundland.
-It also holds a refining margin-based sliding scale royalty related to the potential refinery development.
+The Corporation currently holds a 39.6% equity interest in NLRC, increased from an original 37.5% as a result of subsequent financings and share issuances.
+NLRC is a private company proposing to construct a new 300,000 barrel per day crude oil refinery at Southern Head, Placentia Bay in south eastern Newfoundland and Labrador, Canada.